Proposal unveiled for Rio Grande lot

 Higgins’ plans showed a paved section including seating areas, shade and extensive planting on the small property.
 She also showed a fountain in the small park.

-Township officials see that proposal as likely to breathe new life into the neighborhood.
+Township officials said the proposal will breathe new life into the neighborhood.
 That could drive more demand for the park, as county employees look for somewhere nice to eat outside during their lunch breaks when the weather is warm.

 Donohue suggested a memorial for veterans could be placed at the park.